How to Fix Drum scratching clothes on Samsung DVE45T3400W (Electric)

 Is it safe to keep using my dryer while it’s scratching clothes?

-You should stop using the dryer until the issue is fixed, as continued use can damage more clothing and potentially worsen internal component wear.
-Addressing the repair promptly saves both your garments and the appliance.
+It’s best to stop using the dryer until the issue is resolved, as continued use can lead to more clothing damage and potentially worsen internal component wear.
+Addressing the repair promptly saves both your garments and your appliance.